hylasD/tSpace/README.md

 distance metric

-numer of graphs to calculate
+number of graphs to calculate

 an integer specifying how many L-K-NN graphs will be used for final trajectory calculation